 First off, I highly recommend you do not put a cash down payment on a vehicle.
 Financially speaking, if your purchasing the right car for yourself and have negotiated the car correctly, you should not need to put a cash down payment on the car.
 However, in case you have a cash down payment, it is critically important you do not talk down payment before you negotiate the vehicle.
 Dealers will leverage this down payment amount to get you to your monthly car payment which could keep you from getting the lowest price on the car.
 The only time I would suggest your talk down payment and car price is if you’ve already factored in your cash down payment into the cost of the car in order to get you to your monthly payment.
 In this case, you would already know what price you want to pay for the car and subtract your cash down payment to get to your out the door price.

-The only time you should be required to pay a down payment is if you are buying a car that the bank considers overpriced, or your credit score is too low that the financier requires you to put a down payment.
-If the latter is the case, I would either recommend you look for another car or look to buy car cash until you can bring your credit score up
+The only time you should be required to pay a down payment is if you are buying a car the bank considers overpriced, or your credit score is too low that the financier requires you to put a down payment.
+If the latter is the case, I would either recommend you look for another car or look to buy a car cash until you can bring your credit score up

 Trade-ins can be considered down payments, therefore, if you have a trade-in, you should not need a down payment.
 Now that we’re at the last square of the 4 square deal this is when the previous research comes in handy.
 This is where the car dealership has the potential to make the most money.
 Like the car price, expect at least a back and forth three times.
 The dealer’s first offer will most certainly be lower and almost disrespectful.
 They will tell you the worst about your car to win this negotiation.
 Remain firm with your research.
 You should be aiming somewhere close to the KBB private party value and the high end of the KBB trade-in value price.
 Once again, don’t be afraid to walk away from the deal.
 You can also sell your car on your own.
 If you’ve already gotten to your required car price or monthly amount before this, I would recommend not stressing this too much but their offer should be somewhere close to the high end of the trade-in value.